kubernetes-sigs/wg-device-management/k8srm-prototype/README.md

 pod.
 We may want to add `ObjectMeta` here as well, since it is behaving as a template, to allow setting labels, etc.

-The key with this second form is that it is not list of named objects.
-Intead, it is just a single object, and the named objects are *inside* the referenced object.
+The second form of `DeviceClaims` is a single struct with an ObjectMeta, and a claim name.
+The key with this form is that it is not *list* of named objects.
+Instead, it is a reference to a single claim object, and the named entries are *inside* the referenced object.
 This is to avoid a two-key mount in the `spec.containers[*].devices` entry.
 If that's not important, then we can tweak this a bit.
 In any case, this form allows claims which follow the lifecycle of the pod, similar to the first form.
-Since a top-level API claim spec can can contain multiple claim instances, this should equally as expressive as if we included `matchAttributes` in the `PodSpec`, without having to do so.
+Since a top-level API claim spec can can contain multiple claim instances, this should be equally as expressive as if we included `matchAttributes` in the `PodSpec`, without having to do so.

-The third form (`claimName`) allows the user to share a pre-provisioned claim between pods.
+The third form of `DeviceClaims` is just a string; it is a claim name and allows the user to share a pre-provisioned claim between pods.

 Given that the first and second forms both have a template-like structure, we may want to combine them and use two-key indexing in the mounts.
 If we do so, we